ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>--endpoint <em>ENDPOINT</em></code></dt>
 <dd>The {{site.data.keyword.containerlong_notm}} API endpoint.
-Note that this endpoint is different than the {{site.data.keyword.Bluemix_notm}} endpoints.
+Note that this endpoint is different than the {{site.data.keyword.cloud_notm}} endpoints.
 This value is required to set the API endpoint.
    </dd>

 <dt><code>--insecure</code></dt>